Ching Hai: Humanitarian aid and philanthropy

+Award recipients included organizations such as the Department of Environmental Affairs (South Africa) of its efforts to protect Seals, the Iranian Red Crescent Society, for its humanitarian aid to victims of the 2008 Sichuan earthquake. and International Animal Rescue Indonesia for its work saving critically endangered orangutans in Borneo, protecting rainforest habitats and encouraging sustainable community development.
+Or to individuals, such as a young boy from Ohio who bought special harnesses to Police dogs, a lady from India for inventing non violent silk saris.

 Quan Yin method

 Ching Hai first demonstrated the "Immeasurable Light Meditation Center and the Way of Sound Contemplation" or Quan Yin method of meditation in Miaoli, Taiwan.
-According to Ching Hai "The method is transmitted without words ...
-In fact, it isn't really a method.
-It's the power of the Master.
-If you have it, then you can transmit it.
-The Method is a transcendental one that cannot be described by our language.
-Even if someone describes it to you, you won't receive the Light and the vibration, the inner peace and Wisdom".
-In Supreme Master TV series A Journey through Aesthetic Realms, episode Path of Saints: Sant Mat Tradition of Light it is stated "Sant Mat was first brought to the West by Hazur Baba Sawan Singh Ji, who graced the Earth in the latter half of the 19th century and the first half of the 20th Century...The lineage for contacting the inner Light and Sound has continued since time immemorial through various enlightened Masters.
-Today, Supreme Master Ching Hai is a living Master who is also able to impart the way of the Light and Sound through the Quan Yin Method.".

 The method involves meditation on the "inner light and the inner sound" of God or the Buddha.
-Ching Hai claims that the Bible acknowledged the existence of this method and that it has been repeatedly re-used by most major religions.
+Ching Hai claims that the Bible acknowledged the existence of this method: "In the beginning was the Word, and the Word was with God, and the Word was God."
+(John 1:1) and that this Word is the Inner Sound.
+Hai states that it has been repeatedly re-used by most major religions.
 As an example, in Buddhism, she refers to the Śūraṅgama Sūtra, where Avalokitesvara says that he attained enlightenment through concentration on the subtle inner sound, and then Buddha asserts "That is how enlightenment is won.
-Buddhas as many as the Ganges’ sand entered this one gateway to Nirvana.
+Buddhas as many as the Ganges' sand entered this one gateway to Nirvana.
 All past Tathagatas have achieved this method.
 All Bodhisattvas now enter this perfection.
-All who practice in the future should rely on this Dharma.”.
+All who practice in the future should rely on this Dharma.".

 The Quan Yin method "Full Initiation" involves a life-long commitment to a vegan diet, adherence to the Five Precepts of Buddhism and at least two hours meditation daily.
 "Quick initiation" or "Convenient Method", requires a half hour's meditation daily and abstinence from meat for ten days each month.